tjgusshy/Statistical-Analysis-Project/README.md

 # Statistical-Analysis-Project
-This project was completed as an assignment on coursera after auditing the course for free
+>This project was completed as an assignment on Coursera after auditing the Statistics with R programming languages by Duke University.